 As an ECULA student, you have access to the ECU Center for Counseling and Student Development (CCSD).
-If you are experiencing severe culture shock, depression, or any mental or emotional issue that requires professional assistance, please go directly to the CCSD, located in Umstead Hall.
-Room 137.
+If you are experiencing severe culture shock, depression, or any mental or emotional issue that requires professional assistance, please go directly to the CCSD, located in Umstead Hall, Room 137.
+For more information on the CCSD, please see page 14 of the Survival Guide.